tamucc-comp-bio/how_to/howto_organize_data.md

 #### Making Data Tidy

 If your data isn’t already in a tidy format, you can transform it using data wrangling tools like those available in R (e.g., tidyverse packages).
-You should not manually convert your data to tidy format, e.g. don't use MS Excel.
+You should not manually convert your data to tidy format because the changes are not tracked an it will be difficult to correct mistakes, e.g. don't use MS Excel.

 ---